mathewsrc/generativeai-questions-and-answers-app/README.md

 If you want to deploy this application to AWS ECS using GitHub actions you will need to follow some more steps:

-1. CGenerate a Terraform API Token and a secret key in GitHub.
+1. Generate a Terraform API Token and a secret key in GitHub.
 Refer to the [Terraform API token](tutorials/terraform.md) inside this project
 2. Set up secret keys by providing your AWS credentials.
 Check out the  [Github Actions Secret Keys](tutorials/aws_secret_keys.md)
 3. Congratulations!
 You are now ready to deploy this application using CI/CD